scholarslab/praxis/tutorials/bash/index.md

-The transition to interacting with your computer on the command line can be a little jarring at first if you're accustomed to working in an environment dominated by windows, cusrors, buttons, and other GUI pleasantries.
+The transition to interacting with your computer on the command line can be a little jarring at first if you're accustomed to working in an environment dominated by windows, cursors, buttons, and other GUI pleasantries.
 Really, though, these graphical features are often just façades for functionality that can be achieved with more flexibility and speed by typing commands directly into the terminal.
 For a programmer, a day's